© New Phytologist Trust

 Aims and scope

-New Phytologist offers rapid publication of high quality, original research in plant science.
+New Phytologist publishes excellent, novel, rigorous and timely research and scholarship in plant science and its applications.
 Falling within four sections – Physiology & Development, Environment, Interaction and Evolution – articles cover topics that range from intracellular processes through to global environmental change.
-Cross-disciplinary approaches are particularly encouraged but for guidance the journal is organized as follows and recognizes that techniques from molecular and cell biology, and functional genomics through to modelling and system-based approaches will be applied across the whole spectrum of plant science:
+Cross-disciplinary approaches are particularly encouraged but for guidance the journal is organized as follows and recognizes that techniques from mole cular and cell biology, and functional genomics through to modelling and system-based approaches will be applied across the whole spectrum of plant science:

 - Physiology & Development: intra/inter-cellular signalling, long-distance signalling, physiology, development, eco-devo – phenotypic plasticity, transport, biochemistry.

-- Environment: global change and environmental stress, ecophysiology, plant–soil interactions, heavy metals.
+- Environment: global change and Earth system functioning, environmental stress, ecophysiology, plant–soil interactions, heavy metals.

 - Interaction: multitrophic systems, mycorrhizas and pathogens, fungal genomics, nitrogen-fixing symbioses.